 West is proud of its athletics program.
 Although academics are of primary importance, an excellent athletic program in itself can be a very meaningful learning experience.
-As a member of T.S.S.A.A., the 5A region in football, and the District 4-AAA, Region 2 in all other sports, WHS offers the following T.S.S.A.A. sanctioned sports: baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, tennis, track, volleyball, and wrestling.
+As a member of the Tennessee Secondary School Athletic Association (TSSAA), the 5A region in football and the District 4-AAA, Region 2 in all other sports, West offers the following TSSAA sanctioned-sports: Baseball, basketball, cheerleading, cross country, football, lacrosse, golf, soccer, softball, tennis, track, volleyball and wrestling.